serverless/serverless/README.md

 Serverless is composed of Plugins.
 A group of default Plugins ship with the Framework, and here are some others you can add to improve/help your workflow:
 * [Meta Sync](https://github.com/serverless/serverless-meta-sync) - Securely sync your the variables in your project's `_meta/variables` across your team.
 * [Serve](https://github.com/Nopik/serverless-serve) - Simulate API Gateway locally, so all function calls can be run via localhost.
-* [Offline](https://github.com/dherault/serverless-offline) - An alternative to the Serve plugin.
+* [Offline](https://github.com/dherault/serverless-offline) - Emulate AWS λ and APIG locally to speed up your development cycles.
 * [Hook Scripts](https://github.com/kennu/serverless-plugin-hookscripts) - Easily create shell script hooks that are run whenever Serverless actions are executed.
 * [Alerting](https://github.com/martinlindenberg/serverless-plugin-alerting) - This Plugin adds Cloudwatch Alarms with SNS notifications for your Lambda functions.
 * [Optimizer](https://github.com/serverless/serverless-optimizer-plugin) - Optimizes your code for performance in Lambda.
 Supports coffeeify, babelify and other transforms